parilo/tars-rl/README.md

 # Work progress

 ### Small but important things
-1. Handy tool for storing and visualizing agents' performance
+1. Handy tool for storing and visualizing agents' performance (not good and handy yet)
-2. Simple baseline to evaluate changes made in the code
+2. ~~Simple baselines to evaluate changes made in the code (pendulum and lunar lander)~~
+3. Beat score of **162.245** in Prosthetics environment

 ### Global TODO list
 1. Efficient distributed prioritized experience replay buffer
 2. Learning with n-step returns
-3. Implement other algorithms (SoftAC)
+3. Implement other algorithms (SoftAC, Distributional Critic)

 ### Ideas to try